Deploying Highly Available Services with Cisco Nexus Dashboard

 NDO does not require Layer 2 across nodes and this simplifies stretching the cluster.

 When deploying the NDO service, 3 primary nodes are needed, but the system can survive the failure of 1 ND primary node to be fully operational.
 However, even if two primary nodes are lost, the system allows to promote a standby node if this is available.
-For more information, see the procedure as described in the section, see Failure Scenarios and Impacts.
+For more information, see the procedure as described in the section Failure Scenarios and Impacts.

 In the case of a stretched Nexus Dashboard cluster across multiple AZs deployed as a physical form factor, to maximize resiliency, we recommend deploying an ND standby node in the site with a single ND primary node.

-Figure 12 Nexus Dashboard cluster across multiple AZs deployed as a physical form factor
+Figure 18 Nexus Dashboard cluster across multiple AZs deployed as a physical form factor

 A standby node allows you to replace in very short time a faulty node limiting any impact to the HA in a single failure scenario, or the operations in case of a double failure scenario.

 If the cluster is deployed as a virtual form factor, the placement of a standby node does not provide the same benefit as per a physical one.
 You can deploy a virtual Nexus Dashboard node in a short time, ensuring minimum delay to restore full system resiliency.
+However, in a double failure scenario, for example with the loss of Availability Zone A in the figure above, a standby node is required to restore the cluster.

 The table below shows the best practices for deploying ND cluster nodes in a distributed environment with multiple site options running the NDO service.
 P# represents a primary node.
 S# represents a standby node.